History of the Australian Capital Territory

 Parliament moved to Canberra in 1927, although government offices were slow to follow.
-The growth of Canberra and the ACT was slow, with potential residents discouraged by the cold climate and lack of facilities.
+The growth of Canberra and the ACT was slow, with potential residents discouraged by the cold winter climate and lack of facilities.
 Development accelerated after World War II, championed by Prime Minister Robert Menzies who regarded the state of the capital as an embarrassment.
 The National Capital Development Commission was created in 1957 with more power than its predecessors.
 It ended four decades of disputes over the shape and design of Lake Burley Griffin, the centrepiece of Canberra, with construction completed in 1964.
 This prompted the development of the Parliamentary Triangle, a core part of Griffin's design, and followed various buildings of national importance were constructed on the lakefront.
 On average, the population of Canberra increased by more than 50% every five years between 1955 and 1975.
 More residential land was released through the creation of new town centres in the 1960s and 1970s.

 An elective Advisory Council was created for the ACT in 1930.
 It was replaced by a House of Assembly in 1974.
 Full self-government was granted in 1988, with the Legislative Assembly electing the Chief Minister of the Australian Capital Territory to serve as the territory's head of government.
 The assembly has most of the powers and responsibilities of state governments, but its actions are subject to a federal veto.
 The ACT gained a seat in the House of Representatives in 1949, initially with limited voting rights.
 It has had multiple members since 1974, and since 1975 has also elected two members of the Senate.